FrostBreker/ProjectsManager/README.md

-# TestServer-BOT
+# ProjectsManager
-TestServer bot is a bot that will managed projetc in discord with category and channel
+ProjectsManager bot is a bot that will managed projects in discord with category and channel